spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 ## Original license

-This specification is based on the texts published in the <https://github.com/package-url/purl-spec> online repository.
+This document is based on the texts published in the <https://github.com/package-url/purl-spec> online repository.
 The original license and attribution are reproduced below: